TejasJain970/Internship/Daily-Progress.md

 - Conversion of data between object format and binary format

 ## Day-4
-- Server for console based chat app/room
-- Used socket and select
+- Server for console based chat app/room using socket and select
+- Server receives chat log for all different clients

+## Day-5
+- Client for console based chat app/room using socket
+- Multiple users can connect and chat simultaneously to each other